rlzh/notes-vault/General Notes/Reinforcement Learning.md

 - Agent discovers which actions yield the most reward by trying them in the environment
 - Inherent trade-off between exploration v.s. exploitation
 - Primary elements of RL include: [[#Reward Signal]], [[#Policy]], [[#Value Function]], and (optionally) a [[#Model of the Environment]]
+# Reward Hypothesis:
+- All goals can be described as the maximization of the expected cumulative reward [[#Expected Return]]
 # Prediction Problem
 - The problem of estimating the [[#Value Function|value function]] $v_\pi$ (or action-value function $q_\pi$) for a given [[#Policy|policy]] $\pi$
 # Control Problem